DanaTryon/git-cheatsheet/readme.md

 				area.
 Shows which files are modified, staged, or untracked. git add <filename>		Stages changes to a specific file so they’re ready to be committed.
-				Use `git add .` to stage all changes.
+				Use `git add .` to stage all changes. git commit -m "message"		Records a snapshot of staged changes in the repository with a message describing the update.